johnrearden/pregcheck_expo_53/KNOWN_ISSUES.md

 ### When It Occurs

-- Specifically during Google Play in-app upgrades when:
+- **Only during Google Play in-app upgrades** when:
   1. Old version of app is open
   2. Google Play interrupts with update notification
   3. User accepts update and app installs in place
   4. App resumes with new code but old database connection

+- **Does NOT occur during:**
+  - Normal Play Store upgrades (app closed)
+  - Fresh installations
+  - Background auto-updates
+  - Production user upgrades

 ### Impact